 When I read the cast list of the 2011 short K-drama White Christmas, a special drama which only lasts 8 episodes, I knew I had to watch it.
 I watched this one alternately on my Smartphone and my laptop.
-At first I was confused by the story, it seemed so dreamlike and different from the norm, however when I finally realized this drama was Korea's take on The Lord Of The Flies, with a different twist at the end, it finally clicked with me and I became engrossed in it.
+At first I was confused by the story, it seemed so dreamlike and different from the norm; however, when I finally realized this drama was Korea's modern take on The Lord Of The Flies, with a different twist at the end, it finally clicked with me and I became engrossed in it.

 Are human beings evil from birth, or are monsters made as they grow up and mature and wrestle with the ups and downs of daily life?
 I know the Bible claims that humans are evil from conception (that's why they need the Savior), but many people have troubles accepting that viewpoint.
 Stories like Lord Of The Flies and White Christmas confirm that humans are inherently evil in nature, not good.
 Sorry, dear Anne Frank, you were wrong, and the monsters ended up killing you, too.

-So many young and popular male leads were in White Christmas that it was enormously fun watching them all together: Baek Sung Hyun (Stairway To Heaven, Running Shirt, My Love Eun Dong), Joon Sung (I Need Romance 3, Hyde Jekyll and I, Discovery of Romance, Gu Family Book, Shut Up Flower Boy Band), Kim Woo Bin (Heirs, Love Cells), Jung Suk Hwan (Rooftop Prince), Kim Young Kwang (Kara: Secret Love, Pinocchio, Good Doctor, Love Rain and D-Day), Lee Soo Hyuk (Scholar Who Walks At Night), Kwak Jung Wook (God's Gift 14 Days, Queen Seondeok, Shut Up Flower Boy Band), and there was one main female in the cast, Esom (Because This Is My First Life).
+So many young and popular male leads were in White Christmas that it was enormously fun watching them all together: Baek Sung Hyun (Stairway To Heaven, Running Shirt, My Love Eun Dong), Joon Sung (I Need Romance 3, Hyde Jekyll and I, Discovery of Romance, Gu Family Book, Shut Up Flower Boy Band), Kim Woo Bin (Heirs, Love Cells), Jung Suk Hwan (Rooftop Prince), Kim Young Kwang (Kara: Secret Love, Pinocchio, Good Doctor, Love Rain and D-Day), Lee Soo Hyuk (Shark), Kwak Jung Wook (God's Gift 14 Days, Shut Up Flower Boy Band), and there was one main female in the cast, Esom (Because This Is My First Life).